Aphantasia Test: How To Know If You Have Aphantasia

 Test 2: Counting Sheep

-Close your eyes and try to conjure an image of a sheep jumping over a fence.
+Close your eyes and try picturing a sheep jumping over a fence.
 For those with a vibrant imagination, the sheep may appear as clear as day.

 However, if your mental field remains empty, with no woolly jumpers in sight, Aphantasia could be a possibility.